tschf/atom-build-oracle/README.md

 ## Installation

+First you will want to install the build package `apm install build`.
 Currently, this package has not been published to Atoms package repository.
 To install, clone the this repository to your atom package dir (`~/.atom/packages`).
 The repository name is not a 1-to-1 match to the plugin name, so it needs to be renamed to `build-oracle`.
 This can be done in the `git clone` command by specifying the distination directory.
 The output should be similar to:

 ```bash
 $ cd ~/.atom/packages